niorad/niorad/README.md

 # Hi, I’m @niorad

 - 👀 Interested in UI-Dev, Game-Dev, Laptop-Stickers ([devlids.com](https://devlids.com)), Guitar & Singing
+- 👦🏼 Dad of two, master of none
 - 🌱 Currently working on a game-prototype with three.js
 - 📫 For all projects and socials: [niorad.com](https://niorad.com)